fadhyy/fadhyy/README.md

 - 👋 Hi, I’m @fadhyy
-- 👀 I’m interested in ...
+- 👀 I’m interested in building my career
-- 🌱 I’m currently learning ...
-React, Python and enhance JavaScript
+- 🌱 I’m currently learning React, Python and enhance JavaScript
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: a nonchalant person

 <!---
 fadhyy/fadhyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.